murawaki/lattyp/README.md

 ## About

 Yugo Murawaki.
-Analyzing Correlated Evolution of Multiple Features Using Latent Representations.
-In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP2018), pp. ??-??, Brussels, Belgium, 2018. (to appear (oral)).
+[Analyzing Correlated Evolution of Multiple Features Using Latent Representations](http://aclweb.org/anthology/D18-1468).
+In Proceedings of the 2018 Conference on Empirical Methods in Natural Language Processing (EMNLP2018), pp. 4371-4382, Brussels, Belgium, 2018.

 ## Preprocessing